Wes E. Henricksen

 Education

-- JD, University of Washington School of Law
+• JD, University of Washington School of Law

-- BA, Washington State University (Summa Cum Laude)
+• BA, Washington State University (Summa Cum Laude)

 Biography

 Wes Henricksen is an Associate Professor at Barry University School of Law, where he has taught since 2016.
 Professor Henricksen teaches and writes about constitutional law, with a focus on First Amendment free speech protections.
-He has won awards for his teaching and scholarship, and his work has been cited in testimony before the U.S. House of Representatives.
+He has won awards for teaching and scholarship, and his work has been cited in testimony before the U.S. House of Representatives.

-Professor Henricksen is the author of two books.
-His most recent book is In Fraud We Trust, published by the University Press of Kansas, which aims to offer solutions to the recent rise in falsehoods on digital platforms.
-In the book, he argues that the laws put in place to address fraud have failed to keep pace with the new ways that have emerged to carry out fraud on a large scale.
-Accordingly, new rules are required to make the fraud law framework effective in today’s digital world.
-His other book, Making Law Review, was published by Carolina Academic Press.
-It is now in its second edition.
+Professor Henricksen was selected to present his article, Scientific Knowledge Fraud, at the Stanford-Penn-Northwestern Junior Faculty Forum for Law and STEM at Northwestern University Pritzker School of Law.
+He has also presented his scholarship at other law schools, workshops, and conferences.
+He is the author of three books.
+His most recent scholarly book is In Fraud We Trust, published by the University Press of Kansas, which aims to offer solutions to the recent rise in false and misleading information on digital platforms.
+In the book, he argues that the laws put in place to address fraud have failed to keep pace with the new ways to carry out fraud that have emerged.
+His other books include It Depends, a poetry collection about law school life, and Making Law Review, a guidebook for students interested in journal membership.

 Professor Henricksen teaches, or has taught, Constitutional Law, First Amendment, Torts, and Securities Regulation, among other courses.
 Barry Law students voted him Professor of the Year in 2018, 2019, and 2022.